 What are pesticides?
-Pesticides are chemicals used to destroy, prevent or control pests.
+According to pest control western suburbs Melbourne pesticides are chemicals used to destroy, prevent or control pests.

 Pesticides commonly used in and around the home:

 - rodenticides (rat and mice killers)

 Pesticides are also used in schools, parks and other public places.
 They come in many different forms: aerosols, sprays, dusts, granular materials or baits.

 Pesticides are very useful, but can put people at risk of poisoning, that is why you should better ask to pest control olathe ks to do it for you.

 Legally, all pesticide labels must include the following: product name, manufacturer name, active chemical ingredients, type of chemical (herbicide, insecticide, etc.), recommendations for specific use, directions for use, precautions, first-aid instructions, and storage and disposal information.